HackBugs/Git-and-GitHub-Commands/README.md

 thats why we use of "Docker"

+"docker image and docker container" docker image i same like class like class of programming is a blueprints it not occupied storage, and resources object occopied storage and resources like that docker "image" is like class and docker "container" object

-with docker can build the container and of container we can make duplicate containers and can use of that container to build and deploy projects without environment issues
+with docker can build the container and of container we can make duplicate containers like local environment and can use of that container to build and deploy projects without environment issues